anthony-alessi-acquia/krew-net-forward/README.md

 `kubectl net-forward -n testing -i 10.23.10.3 -p 80`

+Use net-forward with a custom image:

+`kubectl net-forward --image alpine`
+- custom container images must have the socat package installed

 ## Details

 This works the same way as `port-forward`, when you run this, it will create a Pod running the alpine:socat image and then configure it to redirect to the service of your choosing.

 ## Future plans